 This principle provides the basis for the stability of the proton.
 Since the proton is the lightest particle among all baryons, the hypothetical products of its decay would have to be non-baryons.
 Thus, the decay would violate the conservation of the baryon number.
 It must be added some theories have suggested that protons are, in fact, unstable with a very long half-life (~1030 years) and that they decay into leptons.
 There is currently no experimental evidence that proton decay occurs.

 Atomic Mass Number and Neutron Slowing Down

 The moderator, which is important in thermal reactors, is used to moderate, that is, to slow down neutrons from fission to thermal energies.
-The probability that fission will occur depends on incident neutron energy.
-Physicists calculate with fission cross-section, which determines this probability.
+The probability of fission occurring depends on incident neutron energy, and physicists calculate with fission cross-section, which determines this probability.